CynapticsAI/IITISoC-21-AI-ML/README.md

 ## PROJECT LIST
-1. [News Articles Summarizer in Multiple Languages](https://github.com/snehithchinta/ML3-News-Article-Summarizer)
-#Description:# Develop an effective end to end solution which accepts informative articles
-in common languages used in India and summarizes them with a proper headline.
+1. [News Articles Summarizer in Multiple Languages](https://github.com/snehithchinta/ML3-News-Article-Summarizer) : Develop an effective end to end solution which accepts informative articles in common languages used in India and summarizes them with a proper headline.
 Further, as an addition, it should also be able to answer questions regarding the article to the user.